microsoft/winget-cli/doc/specs/#476 - Pinned packages.md

 winget <upgrade/install> --include-pinned <package>
 ```

-Upgrade and Install will now require arguments to bypass the pin for a package temporarily, in which case the pin is updated to pin the new version after the installation completes.
+Upgrade and Install will now need to use the same argument to bypass the pin for a package temporarily, in which case the pin is updated to pin the new version after the installation completes.

 ```
 winget install --pin <package>